Scoring & Standings

 b.
 Each game counts toward the league standings.

 d.
-Coin toss to start match – winner decide who serves first or court side, and the loser makes the other choice.
+Coin toss or equivalent to start match – winner may decide either who serves first or court side, and the loser makes the other choice.

 a.
 All three games count toward the league standings.

 b.
-There will not be a coin toss for game 3.
+There will not be a coin toss or equivalent for game 3.

 i.
 Teams will NOT switch sides halfway through game 3.